Back to Top

 What Is Breast Explant Surgery?

 When breast augmentation surgery is performed by a highly qualified plastic surgeon, patients are typically thrilled with their results.
 Modern implants are specially designed to look natural, feel natural, and provide volume and symmetry to the physique for up to a decade.
 That said, there are many valid reasons a woman may want to eventually remove her implants.
-These reasons are typically for aesthetic or personal reasons.
-However, in less common cases, the implants may be considered the source of health problems and their removal may be the safest option for the patient.
+While these typically include aesthetic or personal reasons, some patients may require implant removal if the implants are contributing to, or thought to be a source of, health issues.

 Joseph DiBello, MD, FACS, our board-certified plastic surgeon, understands that the decision to undergo breast implant removal surgery (also known as “breast explant surgery”) can be difficult.
 Dr. DiBello can help you decide whether breast explant surgery is your best option during an initial one-on-one consultation.